garage44/garage44/packages/pyrite/CSS_MIGRATION.md

 # CSS Migration - SCSS to Modern CSS

+> **See also**: [ADR-011: Modern CSS Migration and Unified Styleguide](../../../docs/adr/ADR-011-modern-css-migration.md) for the architectural decision and rationale behind this migration.

 ## Overview

 Pyrite has been migrated from SCSS to modern CSS with native nesting, following the same pattern as Expressio.
 The build system uses Bun's native CSS bundler through Bunchy.

+This migration is part of a larger initiative to establish a **unified design system** across all Garage44 projects (Pyrite, Expressio) using shared design tokens from the `@garage44/common` package.

 ## Structure